ClickHouse/kubenetmon/README.md

 ```
 **This is an important step, don't skip it!**

-For example, to test getting data transfer information from just one node, I can run:
+For example, to test getting data transfer information from all nodes in the kind cluster, you can run:
 ```
-➜  ~ kubectl node-shell kind-worker
-spawning "nsenter-b3sdnm" on "kind-worker"
-If you don't see a command prompt, try pressing enter. root@kind-worker:/# /bin/echo "1" > /proc/sys/net/netfilter/nf_conntrack_acct
+for node in $(kubectl get nodes -o name); do kubectl node-shell ${node##node/} -- /bin/sh -c '/bin/echo "1" > /proc/sys/net/netfilter/nf_conntrack_acct'
+done
 ```

-This node is now ready to host `kubenetmon-agent`, so let's install it.
+Nodes are now ready to host `kubenetmon-agent`, so let's install it.
 ```
-helm install kubenetmon-agent kubenetmon-agent/kubenetmon-agent-1.0.0.tgz --namespace kubenetmon-agent \
+helm install kubenetmon-agent kubenetmon/kubenetmon-agent --namespace kubenetmon-agent
---set image.repository=ghcr.io/clickhouse/kubenetmon \
---set image.tag=latest
 ```

 Let's check the logs: